topik-pa/Leevia/README.md

 Then, clone or download the solution in a local directory and follow the following instructions.

+> Side note about SEO and VUE.
+As requested, I have implemented also some "SEO on page" technics (meta tags, title, canonical, microdata, og:meta...).
+These are rendered as usual for any browser and spider but the page content itself (inside the <div id="app> tag") is rendered by Vue javascript engine.
+This can lead in some SEO issue for those spiders that cannot reach js rendered content.
+Also spiders from Google can have issues with that.
+If you press CTRL+U keys you will able to see the static (no js rendered) content as an ipotetical spider does.
+This content is almost empty.

 ## Build Setup

 ``` bash